SCULPT for Accessibility

 -

-Plain language and fonts
+Plain language and layouts

 -

-Tables and transcripts
+Tables, text and transcripts

 Popularity of the SCULPT model